ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Related work

 \subsection{Current RAG metrics}

-Evaluating RAG systems presents challenges due to their hybrid structure and the overall quality of the output often depends on multiple components within the systems.
-While attempts have been made to assess the overall quality of responses using deterministic methods \cite{liu2023recall, lyu2024crud}, most of the current evaluation metrics for RAG systems use an ensemble of component-level assessments, the majority of which leverage LLMs as judges \cite{yu2024evaluation}.
-Broadly, the performance of RAG pipelines can be evaluated by examining two main components: the retrieval and the generation components.
-For the retrieval component, key metrics include context relevance and retrieval accuracy.
-For the generation component, such metrics include answer relevance, faithfulness, and answer correctness.
+Evaluating RAG systems presents challenges due to their hybrid structure and the overall quality of the output often depends on multiple components within these systems.
+While attempts have been made to assess the overall quality of responses using deterministic methods \cite{liu2023recall, lyu2024crud}, most current evaluation metrics for RAG systems use an ensemble of component-level assessments, the majority of which leverage LLMs as judges \cite{yu2024evaluation}.
+Broadly, RAG pipelines and the axes used to assess their performance can be broken down into the following components. \paragraph{Retrieval component} The retrieval component is responsible for extracting relevant context from a knowledge source to match a given query. \begin{itemize}[noitemsep, topsep=0pt] \item \textit{Relevance} (Context $\leftrightarrow$ Question): Measures how well the retrieved context matches the query's information needs. \item \textit{Accuracy} (Relevant Context $\leftrightarrow$ Context Candidates): Assesses the accuracy of retrieved context compared to a set of candidates. \end{itemize}